oracle-quickstart/oci-micronaut/README.md

 If you do not have an Oracle Cloud account yet, you can create a [free trial account](https://signup.oraclecloud.com).

-Note that you will have to create and configure needed Oracle Cloud services manually.
-For complete automated deployment use the next option [Helm + Terraform](helm--terraform).
+Note that you will have to create and configure the needed Oracle Cloud services manually.
+For complete automated deployment use the following option [Helm + Terraform](helm--terraform).

 ### Helm + Terraform
 Deploy the complete MuShop with all Oracle Cloud services automatically using the Terraform scripts.
 The [terraform documentation](https://github.com/pgressa/oraclecloud-cloudnative/tree/master/deploy/complete/terraform) walks through the configuration process and various options for customizing the deployment.